WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 Always remember: if you don't do the editing, then your reader will.
 They'll get bored and skip things, and you can guarantee they'll skip the good bits!

 Keep your CV interesting by talking about things that directly relate to the job you're applying for.
 This is easier than it sounds, and you shouldn't try to overcomplicate things; **use the job description** and make sure that you show them that you can meet as many of the requirements they ask for as possible.
-Do that by telling them specifically that you can or already have done things that they list.
+Do that by telling them specifically that you can, or ideally already have, done things that they need.

 If you're ready to get fancy with this, then come back to your CV after you've read the section on research further on.
 You might find some extra tools or techniques that this company uses - adding a couple of things that they didn't even ask for (but they do need) which you have experience in would be a big bonus.